GeorgeCht/tailwindcss-expose-colors/README.md

 ## Introduction

-This is a pretty much straighforward Tailwind plugin that exposes all of Tailwind's colors, including any custom ones included in your theme, as custom CSS properties on the :root element.
+This is a pretty much straighforward Tailwind plugin that allows you to expose Tailwind's colors and their shades, including any custom ones included in your own theme, as custom CSS properties on the :root element.
+This can be useful for maintaining a consistent color theme across your project and easily accessing Tailwind colors in your stylesheets.

 ## Install